hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 ![Highlight updates](fail.gif)
 <p class="textDescription">But why? 😱</p>

-Well, this is the part where React's Context API kept me up all night long.
+Well, this is the part where React's Context API kept me scratching my head.
 This whole thing can come across as really weird without a proper explanation.

 One characteristic of Context is that you can only call a Consumer inside a Provider.
 But then, the default behavior of React is that whenever a parent component re-renders, every child of that component will re-render along with it.
-If that is the case then why exactly do we have to memoize the context value when we can't use Consumers outside of Provider, so all child components will end up re-rendering anyway?
+So, since any Consumer is already a child of a Provider and would re-render together anyway, then why exactly do we have to memoize the context value?

 Well here's the punch line: **You need to memoize your component!**